 If you live in New York or just visiting the big Apple, it is an amazing place to get out and about and explore the northeast corner of the United States.

-Surprisingly close to many of America's most famous cities, and with numerous car hire outlets, it's the ideal base for a road trip.
+Surprisingly close to many of America's most famous cities and within reach of many neighbor States, it's the ideal base for a road trip.